 Water Sports Regulations

-Activities like water skiing, wakeboarding, and tubing are all very popular in Florida, and when done safely are fun for an entire family.
-There are strict rules that all must follow, such as having a dedicated observer on board that is at least 12 years old, wearing approved life jackets, using a tow rope at least 75′ long, and only engaging in these water sports between daylight hours.
+Activities like water skiing, wakeboarding, and tubing are all very popular in Florida, and when done safely, are fun for an entire family.
+There are strict rules that all must follow, such as having a dedicated observer on board who is at least 12 years old, wearing approved life jackets, using a tow rope at least 75′ long, and only engaging in these water sports between daylight hours.

 Other Laws

-There are many other recreational laws that have been mentioned in this blog that apply to recreational boating, and many more not mentioned.
+There are many other recreational laws that have been mentioned in this blog that apply to recreational boating, and many more have not been mentioned.
 To fully understand this, take a NASBLA course and get on the water!

 Liability and Insurance